 I think that if you don't feel that you can trust the admissions officer to safeguard your secrets or to see you in a vulnerable light, you're going to miss an opportunity for the admissions officer to get to know you as well as he or she possibly could.

 One of the biggest mistakes that students make on their application essays is to sort of make an embellished resume.
-So we’ve already seen your resume.
-We’ve already seen what you’ve done, what you’re interested in.
-Don’t use the very few words you have to tell us about yourself, only to talk about what you do.
-Sometimes, it is better to ask for help an admission essay service.
+So we've already seen your resume.
+We've already seen what you've done, what you're interested in.
+Don't use the very few words you have to tell us about yourself, only to talk about what you do.
+Sometimes, it is better to ask for help writing an essay.

 Last year I read an essay that a student wrote about his grandfather and it was very well written, lots of wonderful imagery and good punctuation and grammar, but by the end of the essay I wanted to admit the student's grandfather because it was all about him and so I didn't learn anything about the student in that essay and so in that case, although it was a great essay, it was not great for this purpose.

 Students who are creative will sometimes think that they should have a more visually appealing essay and so they'll create their essay to be in the shape of something that represents who they are.
 You know, it can be hard to read an essay that's shaped like a chalice let's say.
 I've also seen students take the approach of a letter to a roommate or their presidential acceptance speech that they're going to give down the road thanking Georgetown for the opportunity and I think sometimes the ploy can take over the essay and you can't get past sort of the tool that they've used and you don't actually get to the student.